The Challenge

 • Intensity = wave amplitude squared (classical)

-• More orbitrons per unit time reach escape energy
+• More planetrons per unit time reach escape threshold

 • Explains linear I-V relationship at fixed frequency